Ronnie Lott: Personal life

 Lott was born in Albuquerque, New Mexico.
 His father served a career in the United States Air Force, retiring as a Senior master sergeant.
 He now lives in Cupertino, California, with his wife, Karen, and his children, Hailey, Isaiah, and Chloe.
 USA Today praised him as "one of the most successful athletes at making the transition to business."
 Along with former teammates Harris Barton and Joe Montana, Lott was a managing partner and a founder of HRJ Capital.
-Lott owns both Toyota and Mercedes-Benz car dealerships.
+Lott owns Toyota and Hyundai car dealerships.
 He advises professional athletes who are making a transition to the business world.
 Lott is also the father of former Tampa Bay Buccaneers linebacker Ryan Nece.

-In 1991, Lott, along with Jill Lieber, wrote an autobiography, Total Impact.
+In 1991, Lott, along with Jill Lieber Steeg, wrote an autobiography, Total Impact.
 Lott inspired the Lott IMPACT Trophy, which is given annually by the Pacific Club IMPACT Foundation to college football's Defensive IMPACT Player of the Year.
 The trophy was first awarded in 2004.
 Lott was the guest of honor at a CYO fundraiser at Sharon Heights Country Club in Menlo Park, CA in May 2012 where he discussed the importance of helping the community.
 Lott credits the late Coach Ben Parks as a central figure in the development of his vigorous philanthropic work.
-On February 17, 2015, he was appointed to the Board of Directors of GSV Capital Corporation, a publicly traded investment fund.
+On February 17, 2015, he was appointed to the Board of Directors of GSV Capital Corporation, now known as SuRo Capital Corp., a publicly traded investment fund.